child from ukraine

 CFI will focus on sharing ideas including:

-• Providing innovative, proven solutions, processes, and resources to rebuild permanent buildings faster and healthier
+• Providing innovative, proven solutions, processes, and resources to build homes, hospitals, and schools in a faster and healthier manner that can be supported by an expected shortage of design and construction professionals.

-• Ukraine can demonstrate to the world the power of innovation; new ideas can be implemented on a scale not seen since the end of WWII.
-Ideas we will be exploring:
+• The power of innovation; exploring new methods and ideas that can be implemented on a scale not seen since the rebuilding of Europe at the end of WWII.
+Specific ideas we will be exploring:

 Sustainability